-The PRH team in Cotonou wants to help reverse this situation through a new initiative.
+The PRH team in Cotonou wants to turn around this situation with appropriate training of parents and children.

-1800 children and adolescents from and around Cotonou will be invited.
+1800 children and adolescents from Cotonou and surroundings are invited.